 Champignon Dansant, Champignon des Fous Dansants, Champignon Maitake, Dancing Mushroom, Grifola, Grifola frondosa, Hen of the Woods, Hongo Maitake, King of Mushrooms, Maitake, Monkey's Bench, Mushroom, Ram's Head, Roi des Champignons, Sheep's Head, Shelf Fungi.<br/><br/>

 Overview InformationMaitake is a type of mushroom.
 People use it to make medicine.

 Uses & Effectiveness

 Insufficient Evidence for

 - Diabetes.
 Early research shows that taking maitake mushroom polysaccharides (MMP) by mouth may lower blood sugar in people with diabetes.

-- An ovary disorder known as polycystic ovary syndrome (PCOS).
+- A hormonal disorder that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS).
 Early research shows that taking a specific dietary supplement containing maitake mushroom extract can improve ovulation in women whose periods have stopped due to PCOS.
 Maitake mushroom does not appear to be as effective as the drug clomiphene for PCOS, but the combination of these two agents may be more effective than either one alone for improving ovulation.